janehk/SLIC/README.md

 **Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the Governance Challenge with a high level design concept and rapid prototype project:**

-The Zen Governance Challenge is presented by ZenCash and Legal.io, and there will be a $1500 USD dispersed in ZenCash* prize for the winning team.
+The Zen Governance Challenge is presented by ZenCash and Legal.io, and there will be a $1500 USD prize disbursed in ZenCash*  for the winning team.

 ## Conceptual Design